-Yes, money can potentially be made from both Twitter and Facebook.
-But is that the only thing people can think of to do with it?
+True, money can potentially be made from all of these sources.
+But is that the only thing people can think of to do with them?

-I was reading another blog earlier today where a commenter wrote that people have no right to tell others how to use social media, and that if all he wants to do is use it to market his services and products that it’s his right.
+I saw an article where a commenter wrote that people have no right to tell others how to use social media, and that if all he wants to do is use it to market his services and products that’s his right.
 I don’t dispute that, though I hate it.
 What’s also people’s right is to be able to find a balance between being able to just talk to people and occasionally seeing something that they might be interested in that might also be an ad.